cartografa/cartografa/README.md

 Hi 👋, I’m Carolina.

-A developer from Argentina.

 I work as a Frontend Developer while studying a Bachelor of IT.

-I also draw a lot! 👩‍🎨

-My interests include: animation, design, music, retrogaming and reading ✨.
+My interests include: animation, design, music, drawing, retrogaming and reading ✨.

 ------------